-INSTRUCTOR INFORMATION

-Professor Iman Zawahry

-Office Hours: by appointment

-CLASS & LAB MEETINGS

-Class/Workshops/Labs - Check Schedule for Classroom (WEIM3024, G001, or G215) Tuesday Period 4 (12:30 PM - 1:45 PM)

-Wednesday Periods 4-5 (12:30 PM - 3:15 PM) Thursday Periods 4-5 (12:30 PM - 3:15 PM)

-COURSE OBJECTIVE

-RTV3320 Electronic Field Production is intended to give career-path communication students instruction in the use of digital audio and video production tools as well as the fundamentals of effective visual storytelling.

-STUDENT LEARNING OUTCOMES

-By the end of the semester, the student should be able to:

-- 1) Use a professional video camera. - 2) Record and edit audio and video at a professional level. - 3) Apply cinematic composition techniques to advance and complement a story. - 4) Use non-linear editing software to organize and sequence images efficiently. - 5) Use non-linear editing software to color correct, audio correct and audio mix. - 6) Identify and effectively utilize lighting instruments for cinematic effect. - 7) Offer constructive feedback of your own work and that of peers.
+INSTRUCTOR INFORMATION Professor Iman Zawahry Contact Info: iman@jou.ufl.edu 352-281-6787 Office: 3048 Weimer Hall 352-392-0444 Office Hours: by appointment CLASS & LAB MEETINGS Class/Workshops/Labs - Check Schedule for Classroom (WEIMG215 or G001) Tuesday Period 4 (12:30 PM - 1:45 PM) Wednesday Periods 4-5 (12:30 PM - 3:15 PM) Thursday Periods 4-5 (12:30 PM - 3:15 PM) COURSE OBJECTIVE RTV3320 Electronic Field Production is intended to give career-path communication students instruction in the use of digital audio and video production tools as well as the fundamentals of effective visual storytelling.
+STUDENT LEARNING OUTCOMES By the end of the semester, the student should be able to: 1) Use a professional video camera.
+2) Record and edit audio and video at a professional level.
+3) Apply cinematic composition techniques to advance and complement a story.
+4) Use non-linear editing software to organize and sequence images efficiently.
+5) Use non-linear editing software to color correct, audio correct and audio mix.
+6) Identify and effectively utilize lighting instruments for cinematic effect.
+7) Offer constructive feedback of your own work and that of peers.
+PREREQUISITES Grade of C or better in RTV3511 EQUIPMENT ROOM POLICIES Students will sign an equipment room contract.

-PREREQUISITES

-Grade of C or better in RTV3511

-EQUIPMENT ROOM POLICIES

-Students will sign an equipment room contract.
 Failure to adhere to the contract may result in a student having a grade point deduction and/or receiving an incomplete or failing grade in the class.
 Late returns will result in equipment privileges being revoked.
 Parking for the equipment room is limited to ten minutes.
-Failure to adhere to this policy can result in a point deduction from a student's final grade.
+Failure to adhere to this policy can result in a point deduction from a student's final grade. ТЕХТВООК No required textbook.

-TEXTBOOK

-No required textbook.
 Handouts will be provided for you.

-COMPUTER & SOFTWARE

-It is suggested the students own a MacBook Pro and have access to the Adobe Creative Cloud Software.
+COMPUTER & SOFTWARE It is suggested the students own a MacBook Pro and have access to the Adobe Creative Cloud Software.
 However, students will have access to the Mac editing lab.
 It is recommended that students have a Thunderbolt/USB3.0 combo external drive for media storage.

-ATTENDANCE, TARDINESS, AND LATE ASSIGNMENT POLICIES

-Students are allowed one lecture and lab/workshop absence per semester.
+ATTENDANCE, TARDINESS, AND LATE ASSIGNMENT POLICIES Students are allowed one lecture and lab/workshop absence per semester.
 Each additional absence will result in a two-point deduction from a student's final grade for each occurrence.
 Students are allowed to be tardy once during the semester in each class.
 Each additional tardy will result in a one-point reduction from a student's final grade.
 Any unexcused late assignment will be lowered 20% of the total possible points.
 Any assignment turned in over a week late will be lowered 50% of the possible points.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/ UNIVERSITY POLICIES STUDENT EVALUATION OF COURSE AND INSTRUCTOR Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
+Guidance on how to give feedback in a professional and respectful manner is available at gatorevals.aa.ufl.edu/students/.
+Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via ufl.bluera. com/ufl/.
+Summaries of course evaluation results are available to students at gatorevals.aa.ufl.edu/ public-results/.